 Nutritional Content:

-Dried prunes or plums are a rich source of both soluble and insoluble fibre, potassium, magnesium, vitamin K, vitamin B, iron.
-Regular consumption of dried prunes helps in regulating bowel movement, treating constipation, besides preventing various chronic ailments.
-Adding orange to this salad, not only gives it tangy, aromatic flavour but boosts the iron content and brings in Vitamins A and C. The anti-inflammatory, antiseptic, antibacterial properties of honey boost immunity, while greens accentuate this dish with a plethora of vitamins.
-Finally, topping it with nuts gives it all great crunchy flavour and also an amazing amount of protein, good fats and vitamin E.
+Dried prunes or plums are a rich source of both soluble and insoluble fibre, potassium, magnesium, vitamin K, vitamin B, and iron.
+Regular consumption of dried prunes helps in regulating bowel movement, and treating constipation, besides preventing various chronic ailments.
+Adding orange to this salad, not only gives it a tangy, aromatic flavour but boosts the iron content and brings in Vitamins A and C. The anti-inflammatory, antiseptic, and antibacterial properties of honey boost immunity, while greens accentuate this dish with a plethora of vitamins.
+Finally, topping it with nuts gives it all a great crunchy flavour and also an amazing amount of protein, good fats and vitamin E.

 Also Read: Vitamin E – Functions, Food Sources, Deficiencies and Toxicity